-The goal of I-4 Ultimate is to create a signature corridor that connects communities, improves economies and enhances livability throughout the region.
-I-4 Ultimate is designed to reflect the best of Central Florida’s local context, history, unique community character and landscaping.
-Explore this section of the website to learn more about how this distinctive and memorable design will reinforce mobility, enhance the driver’s experience, engage communities and maximize accessibility.
+The goal of the I-4 Ultimate project is to create a signature corridor that connects communities, improves economies and enhances livability throughout the region.
+I-4 Ultimate is designed to improve the function of I-4 and highlight Central Florida’s rich history, community character and beautiful landscaping.
+Explore this section of the website to learn more about how this distinct and memorable design will reinforce mobility, enhance the driver’s experience, engage communities and maximize accessibility.

 - Four new tolled Express Lanes (two in each direction)